Traversable Wormholes with Exponential Shape Function in Modified Gravity and in General Relativity: A Comparative Study

 Kuhfittig \cite{peter} explored wormholes in $f(R)$ gravity.
 He considered various shape functions, derived corresponding $f(R)$ functions and found wormhole solutions.
-He also considered an special form of function $f(R)$ and obtained wormhole solutions.
+He also considered a special form of function $f(R)$ and obtained wormhole solutions.
 Godani and Samanta \cite{ns, Godani19} and Samanta and Godani \cite{Samanta19, Samantaepjc} investigated energy conditions for traversable wormhole in $f(R)$ gravity.
+Zubair et al. \cite{Zubair:2019yvo, Zubair2019ijmpd} studied static traversable wormhole solution in modified gravity from different aspects.
 Moraes et al. \cite{Moraes5} obtained analytical general solutions for static wormholes in $f(R,T)$ gravity.
-Zubair et al. \cite{Zubair} investigated energy conditions and wormhole solutions taking three types of fluids in $f(R,T)$ gravity.
-Moreas and Sahoo \cite{sahoo} studied static wormholes in $f(R,T)$ theory of gravity and presented some models of wormholes using different assumptions for the matter content.
-Recently, Godani and Samanta \cite{NG_chinese} defined a non-linear $f(R,T)$ function and explored the spherical regions for static traversable wormholes where energy conditions are satisfied.\\
+Zubair et al. \cite{Zubair} investigated energy conditions and wormhole solutions by taking three types of fluids in $f(R,T)$ gravity.
+Moraes and Sahoo \cite{sahoo} studied static wormholes in $f(R,T)$ theory of gravity and presented some models of wormholes using different assumptions for the matter content.
+Recently, Godani and Samanta \cite{NG_chinese} defined a nonlinear $f(R,T)$ function and explored the spherical regions for static traversable wormholes where energy conditions were satisfied.